 Encoder-decoders are another kind of neural network that aims to learn a different representation of the input data.
-Figure 1 shows the architecture of this network.
 The input is encoded into the latent space and then decoded back into the original space.
-In many networks the latent space has lower dimension than the original space so the network is compressing its input.
-Applying alone the encoder and the decoder allows to translate between these two spaces.
-They have been used, in conjunction with CNN, to invert elastic parameters from seismic traces (Biswas et al., 2019).
+In many networks the latent space has lower dimension than the original space, so the network is compressing its input.
+Applying alone the encoder and the decoder allows you to translate between these two spaces.

-In this report we present an encoder-decoder neural network that transforms DAS to geophone.
-The encoder part is a CNN that is in charge of the DAS to geophone transformation.
-In contrast, the decoder part is fully deterministic and physics based, and transforms geophone to DAS.
+In this paper we present an encoder-decoder neural network that transforms DAS to geophone.
+The encoder part is a CNN that oversees the DAS to geophone transformation.
+In contrast, the decoder part is fully deterministic, and physics based, and transforms geophone to DAS.
 In this way we avoid the supervised training.
-The first section of this report presents the neural network, the second shows some synthetic and real data experiments and the last discusses the properties of the technique.
+The first section of this paper presents the neural network, the second shows some synthetic and real data experiments and the last discusses the properties of the technique.